 The Net harness requires the shoulder and waist straps to be connected before locking into the buckle.
 The straps are stiff to adjust, and rethreading is difficult to get the strap ends through the plastic eyelets on the seatback.

 The Net seat has no leg rest and the recline is only minimal opening with a zipper on each side.
 The increase in recline is so minimal it makes us wonder if the added expense of the zippers and fabric is even worthwhile.
 We suspect this will not be the best stroller for napping in.
 The seat padding can be removed to reveal a seat made entirely of mesh netting for increased airflow on hot days.

 The Inglesina took 5:55 minutes to put together from unpacking to ready to use.
 It does not require any tools and the instructions are about average, though sometimes hard to follow.

-The Net earned a 4 out of 10 for maneuverability.
-Pushing and turning on flat surfaces is easy enough, but the stroller could be more responsive and is somewhat wobbly with vibration in the handles.
+The Net pushing and turning on flat surfaces is easy enough, but the stroller could be more responsive and is somewhat wobbly with vibration in the handles.
 Things get worse on uneven terrain with more difficulty than flat surfaces and increased resistance from the dual front wheel design that historically we have found to be poor movers.

-The Inglesina earned a 6 of 10 score for quality.
-Given the price, it managed fairly well in this metric where most of the higher scoring options had prices to match.
-The Recaro EasyLife scored the high with a 9, but it also costs $50 more.
+Given the price, the Net manages fairly well in this metric where most of the higher scoring options had prices to match.
 The Net has plastic wheels and a mesh seat for added airflow.
-The overall look is nice, but the components could be higher quality for better performance or additional features.
+The overall look is nice, but the components could be of higher quality for better performance or additional features.